maculator/KSP_VAB/README.md

-# KSP_VAB
-My KSP Crafts from the VAB
+Contains my stock crafts from the VAB.